People experience and process grief in any number of ways. We hope these titles bring comfort and support.

 Dave Eggers

 A Heartbreaking Work of Staggering Genius is the moving memoir of a college senior who, in the space of five weeks, loses both of his parents to cancer and inherits his eight-year-old brother.
-Here is an exhilarating debut that manages to be simultaneously hilarious and wildly inventive as well as a deeply heartfelt story of the love that holds a family together.
+Here is an exhilarating debut that manages to be simultan

 Read More View in CatalogThe Widower’s Notebook